- Site Collector Overview

 Set Up Microsoft SQL Collector

 If you use Microsoft SQL Relational Database Management Systems (RDBMS), you can set up the Microsoft SQL collector to pull logs from your RDBM sources.
-The Microsoft SQL collector is a set of Site Collector flows, pre-built processors, groups, custom processors, other components, and integrations that pull logs in JSON format from your databases and push the logs to the Exabeam Security Operations Platform.
+The Microsoft SQL collector is a set of Site Collector flows, pre-built processors, groups, custom processors, other components, and integrations that pull logs in JSON format from your databases and push the logs to the New-Scale Security Operations Platform.

 This collector supports the following Microsoft SQL database versions: Microsoft SQL 2016 SP3, 2017, 2019, and 2022.